StrangeBeeCorp/docs/docs/cortex/operations/backup-restore.md

-# Backup and restore data
+# Backup and Restore Data

 All persistent data is stored in an Elasticsearch database.
 The backup and restore procedures are the ones that are detailed in